NRLMMD-GEOIPS/plugin_tutorial_solutions/README.md

 content for your package's README file.

-tutorial_solution GeoIPS Plugin
+plugin_tutorial_solution GeoIPS Plugin
 ==========================

-The tutorial_solution package is a GeoIPS-compatible plugin, intended to be used within the GeoIPS ecosystem.
+The plugin_tutorial_solution package is a GeoIPS-compatible plugin, intended to be used within the GeoIPS ecosystem.
 Please see the
 [GeoIPS Documentation](https://github.com/NRLMMD-GEOIPS/geoips#readme) for
 more information on the GeoIPS plugin architecture and base infrastructure.